Mediterranean oven-roasted chicken meatballs with mashed potatoes and topped with sun-dried tomato sauce.

-For this post, I choose my favorite family’s version.
-My Mediterranean oven roasted chicken meatballs (kids’ obsession) with mashed potatoes (hubby’s favorite) and topped with spicy sun-dried tomato marinara sauce (here I am, give me a bucket, please!).
+For this post, I chose my favorite family’s version.
+My Mediterranean oven-roasted chicken meatballs (kids’ obsession) with mashed potatoes (hubby’s favorite) and topped with spicy sun-dried tomato marinara sauce (here I am, give me a bucket, please!).
 Every family member is satisfied and we enjoy a fuss-whine-free dinner, at last!

 WHY YOU ARE GONNA LOVE THIS DISH – THE INGREDIENTS

 First of all, it’s all about oven-roasted ground chicken.
 Following the Mediterranean way of eating, white meat (like chicken and turkey) is consumed 1-2 times weekly.
 Just to give you an idea about the portion for each serving, it’s about 5 ounces (140g) of cooked meat.
 Healthy, lean meat, checked!

 Let’s step up to another healthy part of the recipe and add generous amounts of veggies.
 By far the best way to increase daily vegetable intake for your picky eaters, meat & potatoes /mac & cheese lovers.

 Apart from the healthy and flavor aspect of the added vegetables, they prevent the meatballs from turning tough and dry.